tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 ## Q6 Describe two commonly used programming languages and explain the benefits and drawbacks of each

 Two commonly used languages are Python and JavaScript.
 They actually have a lot of in common, and so can be used for similar designs, however specific differences will create advantages for one over the other, which by default creates a possible drawback of sticking with the other.
-Where possible, flexibility in choosing a language to suit a task is a signficant advantage, even with languages sharing similarities.
+Where possible, flexibility in choosing a language to suit a task is a significant advantage, even with programming languages sharing similarities.

-For instance, both languages are object oriented (1), and both can be used for scripting purposes (2), however JavaScript is considered the industry standard Scripting Language which allows automated website and app processes (2).
-Both languages are interpetive languages, although Python additionally offers hybrid capacity, where it can be compiled into a state close to machine code, but still retain cross-platform capabilities, before undergoing final compilation on user machines (3) (see, Q5).
+For instance, both Python and Javascript are object oriented (1), and both can be used for scripting purposes (2), however JavaScript is considered the industry standard Scripting Language which allows automated website and app processes (2).
+Both languages are interpretive languages, although Python additionally offers hybrid capacity, where it can be compiled into a state close to machine code, but still retain cross-platform capabilities, before undergoing final compilation on user machines (3) (see, Q5).

 Javascript is much better for mobile development than Python (4) and has significant implementation in over 80% of websites (5) where it provides dynamic functionality on browsers, and runs comfortably on servers (1).
 JavaScript has the ability to develop both back-end and front-end of applications (6), while Python is generally more geared towards server-side or backend programming (1).
 JavaScript is considered the better choice for most websites (7)

-The built-ins are different between the two languages, with Python having a significant standard library for data analytics, machine learning and scientific computing (1) wheareas JavaScript lacks these specific category of libary support (1) although the libraries and extensions can be expanded (4).
+The built-ins are different between the two languages, with Python having a significant standard library for data analytics, machine learning and scientific computing (1) whereas JavaScript lacks these specific categories of default library support (1) although the libraries and extensions can be expanded (4).
 Furthermore, Python has built dictionary capability, as opposed to JavaScript (1), hinting at the fact that Python is useful for large data structure interaction.
 It can also define data more broadly with mutable and immutable characteristics, and has integer recognition (1) which again hints at its design geared towards data.

-Python is considered an earier-to-learn language due to its human-readable syntax, relying on indentation (1) to form blocks of code, and generally requiring fewer lines of code to achieve the same goal (5), adding to the attractiveness of the language.
-However, JavaScript is considered flexible and scalable enough to be utilised by beginners through to experienced developers (2) which is a feature of both languages.
+Python is considered an easier-to-learn language due to its human-readable syntax, relying on indentation (1) to form blocks of code, and generally requiring fewer lines of code to achieve the same goal (5), adding to the attractiveness of the language.
+However, JavaScript is considered flexible and scalable enough to be utilised by beginners through to experienced developers (2), so it beginner access is a feature of both languages.

 Further discussion on the object orientated nature is worth a mention here; where both languages possess this characteristic, and both possess the ability for procedure programming (9).
 However Python has several aspects for procedural programming (10) whereas JavaScript does not (4).

-In more general comparisons, Python is versatile, open source, has a large number of libaries and a supportive community, and can be a very productive code to work with (8).
-However, it is not native to a mobile environment, and requires more effort to implement, and it has a high memory consumption (8).
+In more general comparisons, Python is versatile, open source, has a large number of libraries and a supportive community, and can be a very productive code to work with (8).
+However, it is not native to a mobile environment, and requires more effort to implement it as such (8).
+It also has a high memory consumption (8) which may be unfavourable.
 When used as an interpretive language, it can be slower than some other languages when running (8).
-It is the principally preferred langauge for Machine Learning, and is able to deal with complex mathematics and large sets of data, and is unlikely to be superseded soon (10)
+It is the principally preferred language for Machine Learning, and is able to deal with complex mathematics and large sets of data, and is unlikely to be superseded in the near future (10).

 Again, in general considerations, JavaScript is versatile and fast, as evidenced when run from the client-side, without needing to connect to the server (11).
-It can be embeded into webpages or inside the scripts of other languages, and allows client-side data validation for faster updates of the browser, given that only selected parts of the page need to be updated, thanks to JavaScript's positioning (11).
+It can be embedded into webpages or inside the scripts of other languages, and allows client-side data validation for faster updates of the browser, given that only selected parts of the page need to be updated, thanks to JavaScript's positioning (11).
 JavaScript holds a host of advantages over other languages within the web environment (9) however some of the same advantages can be flipped to disadvantages, such as the ease of viewing and implementing code, which creates a mechanism for malicious attacks (11).
-Also, while browsers can be quite forgiving, JavaScript relies on their compatability (11) so the need for integration with browsers is another advantage potentially flipped for JavaScript.
+Also, while browsers can be quite forgiving, JavaScript still relies on their compatibility (11) so the need for integration with browsers is another advantage potentially flipped for JavaScript.

 1. Pedamkar, P., _Python vs JavScript_, viewed 17/09/2021, <https://www.educba.com/python-vs-javascript/>
 2. Morris, S., _Tech 101: Python Vs JavaScript-What's The Difference?_, viewed 17/09/2021, <https://skillcrush.com/blog/python-vs-javascript/>